dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

   ```yaml title=runner.yaml file=./snippets/openshift-gitlab/runner.yaml
   ```

   This configuration uses a similar configuration as that seen in Step 1 for the taints and tolerations and the pod affinity.
-This ensures that the GitLab runner worker pods only runs on nodes with Dagger engines.
+This ensures that the GitLab Runner worker pods only run on nodes with Dagger Engines.

 3. Apply the configuration and deploy the GitLab Runner: